DRC’s 30-Hour Basic Civil Mediation and Communication Skills Training

 DRC recruits a diverse group of volunteer mediators who are trained in conflict resolution, communication, and the mediation process.
 Currently, over 100 people – including attorneys and law students – volunteer with DRC.
 In-service trainings are provided each year to assist mediators in receiving the continuing education they need to maintain their status as qualified neutrals under Rule 114 of the MN General Rules of Practice for the District Courts.
 Volunteer-recognition events and get-togethers held throughout the year assist in building relationships within the organization.
 DRC has developed a reputation in the mediation community for high-quality training and continuing education programs.

 DRC staff and volunteers provide training, educational sessions and presentations to groups and individuals to assist them in handling conflicts.
 Education about conflict encourages people to consider the full range of options when confronted with difficult situations.
 DRC also provides workshops and educational presentations on conflict-resolution, communication skills and mediation to community groups and organizations.
 Schools, employers, community councils, block clubs, youth centers and organizations like the St. Paul Public Housing Agency regularly schedule workshops and presentations from DRC.
 These trainings build the capacity within neighborhoods, families and others to peacefully address future conflicts.

-DRC co-trains with other not-for-profit conflict-resolution organizations, including Community Mediation and Restorative Services in New Hope and Mediation Services for Anoka County.
+DRC co-trains with other not-for-profit conflict-resolution organizations, including Community Mediation and Restorative Services in New Hope, Mediation and Restorative Services in Blaine, and Conflict Resolution Center in Minneapolis.
 Trainings are evaluated on both the content and the delivery of the training, and consistently receive high marks.